Myth 75: “Never feed indigenous insects to chameleons in captivity”

 Ethical, legal, and safe sourcing principles

-• Ethical sourcing: collect sparingly without harming local populations or habitats; avoid pollinators and keystone species; prioritize minimal ecological footprint.
+Ethical sourcing: collect sparingly without harming local populations or habitats; avoid big volumes of pollinators and keystone species; prioritize minimal ecological footprint.

 Practical recommendations